Protect against online abuse.

-- Review your online profile and look on sites, such as search directories and the electoral roll, that contain personal information about you and your family.
-You may be able to get this information removed.
-This will depend on the site and the law in different countries.
+- Review your online profile and look on sites such as search directories and the electoral roll that contain personal information about you and your family.
+You may be able to get this information removed, depending on the site and the law in different countries.

 - Remove contact details and personal data, such as your date of birth, that is public on your social media sites and websites.
 Create a work-only email address for people to contact you.

 - Lock down your privacy settings on your social media accounts.
 See our guide on social media.
 Consider speaking to relatives about their social media accounts and settings.
 Adversaries can obtain a lot of information on you through the accounts of family members and friends.